Alonso-del-Arte/chess/doc/Variants.md

 This variant by Micha&lstrok; Ryszard W&oacute;jcik, confusingly named after a style of chess play emphasizing reckless gambits, was invented in 2017, and to my knowledge can only be played on Apronus.com.
+Well, it can be played on a physical board, subject to a caveat about the number of available knights.

-This variant differs from regular chess only in that pawns can only promote to knights.
+Because, you see, this variant differs from regular chess only in that pawns can only promote to knights.
+Then, theoretically, you need to have at least two extra knights, just as with regular chess it is advisable to have two extra queens.

 But what winds up happening most of the time is that one side wins by checkmate long before any pawn can get close to promotion.
+At least that's what happens when I play this variant.
+There doesn't seem to be an easy setting on Apronus.com.

 ## Three-check